daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 ### More Examples

 The examples below are drawn from typical text-processing tasks.
-Each row in the table is a **single rule** — copy the Find and Replace columns straight into MultiReplace, set the engine to ExprTk, enable Use Variables and Regex.
+Each row in the table is a **single rule** — copy the Find and Replace columns straight into MultiReplace, set the engine to ExprTk, enable Formula Support and Regex.

 #### Numeric transformation